Submitty/submitty.github.io/_docs/developer/index.md

 very much appreciate the Submitty community working together to help new developers.

+When asking for help on installation, please include your host operating system & version, and your versions of vagrant and virtual box.
+When asking for help on how to patch bugs or implement new features, please describe what you've done to get started, what you've figured out, and specifically where you're stuck.

 _Special Request: Please do not contact administrator individuals by Slack direct private message or personal email to ask technical questions.
 It is likely that other developers have the same or similar questions